rachel-o-donnell/Mythology-Quiz/README.md

 redesign username to initials instead as a name pushed the game panel to be too crowded on a mobile device.

 surrounded icon and li partners in game panel with containers to style side by side but still separated out n the screen.

+Could not make home ontaner disappear by adding any of the hide classes I had previously made.
+From playing in dev tools I knew adding display:none worked so I found the correct syntax at https://www.javascripttutorial.net/dom/css/add-styles-to-an-element/ (homeContainer.style.display = 'none')
 ---

 ## RESOURCES USED: